gmum/toolkit/tf2_project_template/README.md

 In the rest of this document we walk through all the key design principles and how we implement them.
 Finally, there is a quick tutorial.

-## TODO

-[] Make sure evaluate works and add text around it in README.md

 ## Tutorial: single training

 Take the following steps: